 Step 5: Evaluate Lead Generation Process

 No process is complete without analysis.
-So your entire lead management system should be under the constant analysis of stakeholders, in order to identify possible bottlenecks and find out better ways to convert leads.
+So your entire lead management system should be under the constant analysis of stakeholders to identify possible bottlenecks and find out better ways to convert leads.

-Keep up with your conversion rates and find out what you’re doing right.
-How can you make improvements, based on the fluctuations of the market, the competitor’s behavior, and the data analysis?
+Keep up your conversion rates and find out what you’re doing right.
+How can you make improvements based on the market fluctuations, the competitor’s behavior, and the data analysis?

 Lead Management Best Practices You Should Follow

 Here are some of the best lead management practices, as well as ways some companies have implemented them with great success:

 Your product or service is the perfect solution for someone out there.
 The better you know who that person is, the better you can find it.

 If you know your ideal customer, you can focus all your marketing and sales efforts on finding them via direct marketing or lead providers.
 And the more qualified that lead is, the easier it’ll be to manage them to conversion.

 How to apply it: